-Born in Moscow, Natasha holds graduate degrees in piano from the famed Moscow Tchaikovsky Conservatory, and Southern Methodist University in Dallas, TX.
-She earned her Doctor of Musical Arts Degree in Piano Performance from Stony Brook University, NY.
-Primary teachers included Anatoly Vedernikov, Yuri Slesarev, Joaquín Achúcarro and Gilbert Kalish.
+Born in Moscow, Natasha holds degrees in piano from the Moscow Tchaikovsky Conservatory and Southern Methodist University in Dallas, TX.
+She earned her Doctor of Musical Arts degree from Stony Brook University, NY.
+Her main teachers include Anatoly Vedernikov, Gilbert Kalish, and Joaquín Achúcarro.